pnp/PnP-Tools/Solutions/SharePoint.Modernization/README.md

 Report | Content
 ---------|----------
-**Office 365 Group Connection Readiness.xlsx** | The report that summarizes the data you need to know to help with assessing the readiness for "Office 365 group connection" also called "Groupify"
+**Office 365 Group Connection Readiness.xlsx** | The report that summarizes the data you need to know to help with assessing the readiness for "Office 365 group connection" also called "Groupify".
+Checkout [Analyze and use the scanner data](https://docs.microsoft.com/en-us/sharepoint/dev/transform/modernize-connect-to-office365-group-scanner) to learn more on how to use the scanner results.
 **ModernizationSiteScanResults.csv** | The main "groupify" report contains one row per site collection explaining which sites are ready to "groupify" with which warnings.
 It will also tell which "groupify" blockers it found and provide extensive information on the applied permission model.
 **ModernizationWebScanResults.csv** | Having sub sites is a potential "groupify" warning and this report contains "groupify" relevant information about each web.
 This information is also rolled up to the ModernizationSiteScanResults.csv report, so you only need this report if you want to get more details on the found warnings/blockers.
 **ModernizationUserCustomActionScanResults.csv** | When a site is "Groupified" it will get a "modern" home page...and  user custom actions that embed script do not work on modern pages.
 This report contains all the site/web scoped user custom actions that do not work on modern pages.
 This information is also rolled up to the ModernizationSiteScanResults.csv report, so you only need this report if you want to get more details on the actual found user custom actions